 After 14 years of trial and error and facing many struggles we have a building for the students to call "home".
 The plan for 2012 is to begin teaching Art, Drama, Music and Speech.
 Folklorico Dancing, Mariachi Music, Singing, Latino Art, all these categories of art should be adding to a job benchmark with the State of Texas for students who want to continue their studies at a college and major in one of these fields.
 The HCCMidland is looking for teachers to hire to start with these programs.

 Charlene Romero McBride joined us almost at the beginning stages of the organization.
 Charlene has been with us since 2001.
 Charlene was born and raised in Santa Fe, NM and grew up with her Folklorico Instructors, mom and dad.
 Mr. and Mrs. Romero taught her everything they knew on Regional Folklorico, so when we needed an Instructor she took over for 2 years.
 A mariachi group had been established in 2000 an when Charlene joined us she helped the Mariachi program in lots of ways.
 They did their first fund raising, and went to San Antonio, Texas to a workshop with Mariachi Vargas.
 For Charlene the Mariachi was her baby, but she had bigger plans for this program.
 She has done 9 Mariachi workshops to include a Mariachi Concert and in 2011 the first Mariachi Competition.
-Charlene accepted the Director position at the Hispanic Cultural Center Of Midland in 2012 and the Cultural Center has advanced in every way and she says she is still not finished.
-Come visit our beautiful center at 1311 E. Wadley.
-Please come see us, seran bien venidos!
+Charlene has been the Executive Director at the Hispanic Cultural Center of Midland from 2012-2022 and the Cultural Center has advanced in every way possible!
+She is still very involved as a mentor and consultant to HCCMidland!